slowbyte/git-vscode-demo1/readme.md

 # Git and VS Code first try...
-ok going for commit #2
+ok going for commit #1
+more stuff to commit as #1 when I'm ready